 The mandrill is an omnivore.
 They will forage for berries, nuts, fruit, mushrooms, bark and seeds.
 They will also hunt small animals including young antelope, insects, birds, tortoises, porcupines, rats and shrews.

-They range throughout Nigeria, Cameroon, Gabon, Congo and Equatorial Guniea.
+Africa is the native home of the mandrill.
+Here they can be found throughout Nigeria, Cameroon, Gabon, Congo and Equatorial Guniea.

 The mandrill breeding season is from June to October.
 The female will breed every 2 years.

 Males enter the horde of mandrills for the breeding season and follow a female who is in oestrous.
 Dominant males are the only ones who breed.
 They are brightly coloured and have larger fat reserves.
 There is one dominant male for every 1 subordinate female.

 The gestation period for the mandrill is 179 to 182 days.
 Babies are born between January and March.

 Normally there is one young though twins will be born some times.
 The young are covered with pink skin and a black natal coating.
 The baby will lose this coat by 2 months of age.
 The females in the group will assist in caring for the baby.

 Young mandrills stay with their mother until the next baby is born.
 A male will leave the group at six years of age and will stay along the boundary of the group’s territory.

 The mandrill is hunted by leopards, African Rock Pythons, humans and Crowned Eagles.

 Mandrills live in groups known as troops or hordes.
 These groups are generally made up of a dominant male and a number of females with their off spring.
 Some of these groups are incredibly large.
 The largest group recorded of 1,200 was the largest number of non-human primates ever found living together.